xbcsmith/xbcsmith/presentations/cfp.md

 asynchronous, and use machine learning to make the pipeline leaner and more reliable.

+Attendee Takeaways

+Answers for the following questions:
+- Why go event driven?
+- How do we gate releases by readiness?
+- How do we drive automated testing?
+- How do we make our pipelines asynchronous?
+- How do we use machine learning to make the pipeline leaner and more reliable?

 ### Continuous Talent Development

 A presentation on building and growing talent – whether it is interns, recent